nimaid/LPHK/README.md

   * If I get about $90 on Patreon, I can buy one and add this feature. ;)
   * Message me if you'd like to lend/give/sell me one, as that would work too.
   * Includes Behringer CMD Touch TC64 in Novation compatability mode
-* Do not prompt to save blank layout
 * Do not warn about moving/copying to the same button
 * Add script status icons (bound, playing, queued)
 * Let program function as a layout editor without LP connection